ryanwalder/saltstack-lxc-vagrant/README.md

 You'll need to set 2 environmental variables pointing to your Salt states and Salt pillars.

-    VLS_STATES=/path/to/your/states
-    VLS_PILLAR=/path/to/your/pillar
+    VLS_STATES="/path/to/your/states"
+    VLS_PILLAR="/path/to/your/pillar"

+#### Optional

+Specify the Salt version to install on both the Master & Minions, defaults to stable.
+For more info see [salt-bootstrap](https://github.com/saltstack/salt-bootstrap).

+    VLS_SALT_VERSION="git v2015.2"

-Not required but it makes your life easier if you use this vagrantfile a lot.
+Makes your life easier if you use lxc all the time.

-    VAGRANT_DEFAULT_PROVIDER=lxc
+    VAGRANT_DEFAULT_PROVIDER="lxc"

 ## Salt Master